MJacred/godot-insight/03_godot_4/01_soon_features.md

 Sometimes it might make sense to make a custom build of Godot which includes Pull Requests that are basically done, but some final approval or review is missing.
 And this last step can take months, or longer.

 > Disclaimer: Once those PRs are merged, it can happen that they needed to introduce some breaking change and you'll have to redo some things.
 > Apart from making sure to use a version control system (e.g. Git), make sure to additionally store your assets (image/audio/heightmap/3D model/animation/etc. files) somewhere outside of the project.
 Just in case some weird glitch happens and Godot modifies and overwrites your original file and that leaves it broken/destroyed.
-Of course, the duplicate asset only make sense if you merge Pull Requests that toucht those things.
+Of course, the duplicate asset only make sense if you merge Pull Requests that touch those things.

 It's a good idea to check certain things first, before merging:
 * check the description and latest comments first: maybe some crash still lingers
 * do the Github checks succeed?
 At least the ones on your platform should succeed
+* make a new git branch (or whatever version control system you use) for your project and test the changes there first

 These are the biggest features that you might want to use: